-This updated advisory is a follow-up to the updated advisory titled ICSA-15-335-03 Siemens SIMATIC Communication Processor Vulnerability that was published February 2, 2016, on the NCCIC/ICS-CERT web site.
+This updated advisory is a follow-up to the advisory update titled ICSA-15-335-03 Siemens SIMATIC Communication Processor (Update B) that was published May 3, 2016, to the ICS webpage on us-cert.cisa.gov.

 Successful exploitation of this vulnerability may allow unauthenticated users to perform administrative operations on the SIMATIC Communication Processor under certain conditions.

 4. TECHNICAL DETAILS

 Siemens reports the vulnerability affects the following Communication Processor modules, which are designed to be used with Siemens’ SIMATIC S7-300/S7-400 CPUs:

 --------- Begin Update C Part 1 of 2 ---------

 - SIMATIC NET CP 342-5 (incl.
 SIPLUS variants): All versions